Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** A person who has an important job in a company or organization.
 **Sentence:** The executive of the agricultural institute proposed new policies for supporting farmers.
 **Conversation:**
-A – Who makes the final decisions at the institute?
+A – Who makes the final decisions at the institute
 B – The executive team is responsible for those decisions.

 ---